fedeAlterio/SignalsDotnet/README.md

 ### WhenAnyChanged

-Combine multiple signals into a single observable that emits whenever any of them changes:
+Merge several signals into one observable that fires whenever any of them changes, regardless of their types:

 ```c#
 var signal1 = new Signal<int>();